This information explains vulvar cancer, including symptoms, diagnosis, and treatment.

 - A partial vulvectomy removes the part of the vulva where the cancer is.

 - A simple vulvectomy removes the entire vulva.

 - A radical vulvectomy removes part or all of the vulva and nearby tissue.

-- A sentinel node dissection removes only the first nodes that drain the area near the cancer.
-You will be given a card with the details of how this is done if you will be having it.
+- During a sentinel node dissection only the first nodes that drain the area near the cancer are removed.

-- A complete lymph node dissection removes all the lymph nodes.
-It can be done on one or both sides of the perineum.
-It increases the risk of lymphedema in the leg on the side the nodes were removed.
-Lymphedema is swelling.
-If you will have a complete lymph node dissection, you will receive a booklet called Lymphedema of the Legs: Minimize Your Risk.
+- During a complete lymph node dissection all the lymph nodes are removed.
+It can be done on 1 or both sides of the perineum.
+It increases the risk of lymphedema (swelling) in the leg on the side the nodes were removed.

 You will need time to heal and recover.
 Some women need longer to heal than others.
-Ask your doctor and nurse what you should expect.
+Ask your healthcare provider what you should expect.
 They can tell you more based on the surgery you had and how much tissue was removed.

 You will see your surgeon 7 to 10 days after surgery to check the surgery site and remove the stitches and drains.

 Call your surgeon’s office sooner if you have:

 - Increased pain